JoaoMaiaBGM/SpaceX-rockets/README.md

-# NASA's Mars rovers images 🚀
+# SpaceX rockets images 🚀

-This application have te purpose to show some images and information about the Mars's rovers on their mission.
+This application have te purpose to show some images and information about the SpaceX rockets.